 Bake in a 375 degree oven on top third of oven for about 20 minutes or until bubbly and golden.

--I use the Shaved Parmesan from Harmons Grocery, found in the prepared foods section.
-If you don't live near Harmons, buy a block of Parmesan, and use a knife to shave off large bits of cheese.
+-I use the Shaved Parmesan which can be purchased at most grocery stores and Costco.
+If you have a block of Parmesan, use a knife to shave off large bits of cheese.
 Place the cheese on a cutting board that is stable and shave the cheese onto the cutting board.